PlanterApp/planter_blog/content/posts/ollas-watering-deeply-and-effectively/index.md

 Backfill soil firmly around the sides to ensure good contact between the olla and the surrounding ground.
 Fill the olla with water and place the lid on top.

-As it can take some time for the water to fully soak the soil, fill your ollas a day or two before you plant your plants.
+As it can take some time for the water to fully soak the soil, fill your ollas a day or two before planting.

 ##### Step 4: Observe and adjust